couchbase/kafka-connect-couchbase/README.md

     $ sudo schema-registry-start /etc/schema-registry/schema-registry.properties

-Create new settings for Connect, which force Avro converter (this assumes that Kafka and the Schema Registry are running locally on the default ports `/etc/kafka-connect-couchbase/connect-standalone.properties`:
+Create new settings for Connect which force Avro converter (this assumes that Kafka and the Schema Registry are running locally on the default ports `/etc/kafka-connect-couchbase/connect-standalone.properties`: